 After a transfer to the Lima airport, a short flight brings us to the famous Inca city of Cuzco.
 After checking into your hotel, we set out to explore the incredible capital of the Inca Empire.
 We head to the picturesque Plaza de Armas to the cathedral to see the colonial influence in the city, and we can admire the stunning architecture of the church and also the native influences subtly woven in into the artwork.
 Onwards to Qoricancha church, where the colonial and Incan architectures are on display side-by-side directly contrasted with each other.
 Afterwards we make our way above the city to the imposing fortress of Sacsaywaman where we can marvel at the incredible stonework and architecture of the Inca civilization.
 We head back to Cuzco in the late afternoon.

 A beautiful morning train journey across the high plain above Cuzco then down the Urubamba Valley to majestic Machu Picchu.
 Known as one of the greatest architectural achievements in the world, this historic sanctuary is considered one of the seven manmade wonders of the world.
 After a guided tour, take time for independent exploration of this magnificent site.
 Return train journey to Cuzco in the evening.

 Return flight to Lima and city tour.
 The city tour lets you explore the wonders of the colonial capital, you visit the famous Plaza de Armas, as well as the impressive Cathedral in the Plaza and the beautiful San Francisco church.
 You also get a chance to take in some beautiful views of the coast at Parque de Amor.
-International flight can depart today anytime after 5pm.
+Private transfer to the international airport.
+Flight can depart today anytime after 5pm.